son-link/SpaceBlocks/README.md

 ### Linux:
 You need donwload **Löve** 0.9.0 or newer from official web and compile or, is avaliable, from the repositories of your GNU/Linux distro.
 For example on **Archlinux**: `pacman -S love`

-Open a terminal and run `love path/to/EntroPipes.love` or `love path/to/EntroPipesFolder/`
+Open a terminal and run `love path/to/SpaceBlocks.love` or `love path/to/SpaceBlocksFolder/`

 Other trick is create a custom executable:

-`cat /usr/bin/love EntroPipes.love > entropipes`
+`cat /usr/bin/love SpaceBlocks.love > spaceblocks`

 ### Windows:
-Simply download the zip, unzip and double click on **EntroPipes.exe**
+Simply download the zip, unzip and double click on **SpaceBlocks.exe**

 [Windows 32 bits](https://dl.dropboxusercontent.com/u/58286032/juegos/SpaceBlocks/SpaceBlocks-win32.zip)